Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - As of this time, ***removing the mod mid-playthrough is not supported*** and will lead to freezes when loading saves.
 - To summon other players, after loading a save, first ***ensure player 1 is not in combat***.
 Then hold the `Back` button and press the `Start` button on ***player 1's*** controller.
 This will establish which player is recognized as player 1 by the mod and open the Summoning Menu.
 - A tri-colored border overlay will appear around any menu opened during co-op.
 This ***player menu control (PMC) border's colors identify which player is in control of menus*** and correspond to the player's chosen main UI overlay color, crosshair inner outline, and crosshair outer outline colors.
+- ***Save frequently*** while playing and ***disable any sources of autosaving or only load manual saves*** to minimize issues where a companion player's data might've been imported onto player 1 and saved.
+- ***Stick together*** when possible to ensure all players are on-screen and easy to see.
+There are also some options to improve player visibility, such as player indicators, camera object fade options, and player-focal camera positioning when players are far apart.
+And finally, if seeing "the void" outside of the traversable map does not bother you, disabling camera collisions altogether provides the smoothest experience.
+- ***Bugs are inevitable, and in some cases, correctable***.
+Before reporting an issue, please use the ***debug binds*** or ***Debug Menu options*** to troubleshoot issues as they arise.
+If the bug recurs frequently even after using said options, please report the issue and include what debug options you've used and/or a crash log if you've also installed a crash logger.
 - Have a peek at the mod's ***MCM*** once it fully loads to ***learn about and customize the mod's extensive settings***.
 Settings include:
   - Camera options
   - Cheats